-The second World Forum on Science and Technology Development, with the theme of “Trust, Cooperation and Development” has been successfully held from 8th to 9th November 2020, in Beijing, which has attracted an online audience of more than 26 million viewers.
+The second World Forum on Science and Technology Development, with the theme of “Trust, Cooperation and Development” was successfully held between 8 and 9 November 2020, in Beijing, which has attracted an online audience of more than 26 million viewers.

-This forum is organized by WFEO national member the China Association for Science and Technology (CAST), the Chinese Academy of Sciences (CAS) and the Chinese Academy of Engineering (CAE), and sponsored by WFEO, UNESCO, the International Science Council (ISC) and the Japan Science and Technology Agency (JST).
+This forum was organized by WFEO national member the China Association for Science and Technology (CAST), the Chinese Academy of Sciences (CAS) and the Chinese Academy of Engineering (CAE), and was sponsored by WFEO, UNESCO, the International Science Council (ISC) and the Japan Science and Technology Agency (JST).

 The recording of Prof. GONG Ke’address is available by clicking on the below image.